nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 });
 ```

 This example just outputs three numbers to the console, which simply shows that all calls to `next()` are being made.
-However, just yielding a couple times of times isn't very useful, so the next step is to pass values into and out of the iterator.
+However, just yielding a couple of times isn't very useful, so the next step is to pass values into and out of the iterator.

 ### Task Running With Data